-Debt instruments are instruments that meet the definition of financial liability from the issuer's perspective, such as loans, public and private bonds, and receivables purchased from Customers under non-recourse factoring contracts.
+Debt instruments are instruments that meet the definition of a financial liability from the issuer's point of view, including borrowings, public and private bonds, and receivables acquired from customers under non-recourse factoring agreements.
+The classification and subsequent measurement of these instruments in the above categories is based on the following two elements:

-The subsequent classification and valuation of these instruments in the previous categories is done on the basis of the following two elements:
+- the Bank's business model for managing financial assets, and - the characteristics of the contractual cash flows of the financial assets.

-- the Bank's business model for managing financial assets, and - the contractual cash flow characteristics of financial assets.
+Based on these elements, the Bank classifies its debt instruments for measurement purposes into one of the following three categories:

-Based on these elements, the Bank classifies its debt instruments for valuation purposes into one of the following three categories:
+- a) Financial assets at amortized cost when the following two conditions are met: - the asset is held within a business model whose objective is to hold the financial asset to collect the contractual cash flows, and - the contractual terms of the financial asset give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-- a) Financial assets at amortized cost when the following two conditions are met: - is managed with a business model whose objective is to hold financial assets to receive contractual cash flows; - contractual terms give rise to cash flows on specific dates, which are solely payments of principal and interest on the principal amount outstanding.
+In addition to the debt instruments held within a business model whose objective is to collect the contractual cash flows, which are recorded under the heading of "Investments at amortised cost", the financial assets at amortised cost category also includes deposits with central banks and other credit institutions, and loans and advances to customers.

-In addition to debt instruments managed based on a business model whose objective is to receive their contractual cash flows, these are recorded under the heading "Investments at amortized cost", the category of financial assets at amortized cost also includes investments in central banks and other credit institutions and loans and advances to Customers.
+- b) Financial assets at fair value through other comprehensive income, when the following two conditions are met: - the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - contractual terms give rise to cash flows on specific dates, which are solely payments of principal and interest on the principal amount outstanding.

-- b) Financial assets at fair value through other comprehensive income, when the following two conditions are met: - is managed as a business model whose objective combines the receipt of contractual cash flows from financial assets and their sale; and - contractual terms give rise to cash flows on specific dates, which are solely payments of principal and interest on the principal amount outstanding. - c) Financial assets at fair value through profit or loss, whenever due to the Bank's business model or due to the characteristics of its contractual cash flows, it is not appropriate to classify financial assets in any of the previous categories.
-At the transition date, to classify financial assets in this category, the Bank also took into consideration whether it expects to recover the carrying value of the asset through sale to a third party.
+c) Financial assets at fair value through profit or loss, whenever a financial asset cannot be properly classified in either of the previous two categories, whether because of the Bank's business model or because of the characteristics of the asset's contractual cash flows.
+At the transition date, in classifying financial assets in this category, the Bank also took into consideration whether it expected to recover the carrying amount of the asset through sale to a third party.

-Also included in this portfolio are all instruments for which any of the following characteristics are fulfilled:
+Also included in this portfolio are all instruments for which any of the following characteristics are hold:

-- · are originated or acquired for the purpose of trading them in the short term; - are part of a group of identified, jointly managed financial instruments for which there is evidence of recent actions aimed at short-term gains; and - are derivative instruments that neither meet the definition of a financial guarantee contract nor have been designated as hedging instruments.
+- they were originated or acquired for the purpose of selling them in the near term; - They are part of a portfolio of identified financial instruments that are managed together and for which there is evidence of a recent actual pattern of shortterm profit-taking; and - they are derivatives that do not meet the definition of financial guarantee agreements and have not been designated as hedging instruments

-Business model evaluation
+Business model test